Ezermoz/dixcord/README.md

 https://dixcord.tech

 Dixcord is free open source securised client :) You can logged you account in this client !
+No more discord account hacks.
+We have perfection, dixcord.
+You can turn on discord without fear!

 ## Features